 Overview of the Buriat Language

-The Buriat language is primarily spoken in the Buryat Republic of Russia (also called Buryatia), located east of Lake Baikal in Siberia, along the border with Mongolia.
+The Buriat language (also spelled Buryat) is primarily spoken by Buryats in the Buryat Republic of Russia (also called Buryatia), located along the border with Mongolia.
 Along with Russian, it serves as an official language of that republic.
 There are also smaller Buriat-speaking communities in northern Mongolia and northwestern China, with their own distinctive dialects.
-The name of the language, which can also be spelled Buryat, reflects its use by the Buryat people.

 The region where Buriat is spoken has a long and distinctive history.
 It was originally home to Mongolian tribes, but came under the control of the Russian empire in 1689.
 It was a part of the Soviet Union from its founding until its fall in 1991, after which it became a republic of the Russian Federation.
 The history of the Buriat language is therefore deeply intertwined with that of Russian, although the two are not linguistically related.
 Buriat is actually a member of the Mongolian language family, most closely related to Kalmuck and certain dialects of Mongolian.